-The state of Nevada will accept either the American Dental Hygiene Licensing Exam (ADEX) exam, administered by the Southern Regional Testing Agency (SRTA) or the North East Regional Board of Dental Examiners (NERB), or Western Region Examining Board (WREB) clinical exam.
+The state of Nevada will accept either the American Dental Hygiene Licensing Exam (ADEX) exam, administered by the Southern Regional Testing Agency (SRTA) or the Commission on Dental Competency Assessments (CDCA), or Western Region Examining Board (WREB) clinical exam.

 American Dental Hygiene Licensing Exam

-The American Dental Hygiene Licensing Examination (ADEX) is a uniform exam for dental hygienists that is administered by two testing agencies—SRTA and NERB.
+The American Dental Hygiene Licensing Examination (ADEX) is a uniform exam for dental hygienists that is administered by two testing agencies—SRTA and CDCA.

-- North East Regional Board of Dental Examiners (NERB)—You may register for the ADEX exam through NERB here.
+- Commission on Dental Competency Assessments (CDCA)—You may register for the ADEX exam through CDCA here.

 Western Region Examining Board

 After your full application has been accepted and approved by the Board, you will be send information to take the online Jurisprudence exam, which will focus on dental laws and regulations in the state of Nevada.

 Step 3.
 Submit Application to Nevada State Board

 You must finally apply for licensure from the Nevada State Board.
 In order to apply for licensure, you must simply follow the following steps—